 The hospital’s founding fathers organized when its first Board of Trustees meeting convened.
 The first trustees – Delbert James, Arthur Keller, Oliver Kent, Fred Curtis, Dean Ferguson, Earl Wright and Oran Garrett – met to decide how to pursue the construction of a modern hospital in Chariton.
 Months of attention to the smallest details produced a hospital plan, including 12 baby beds and a thoroughly modern surgical facility.

-Construction on what would become Lucas County Memorial Hospital begin in the fall of 1959 and a grand opening was held on May 1, 1961 to announce that the community’s modern medical facility was open for business.
+Construction on what would become Lucas County Memorial Hospital begin in the fall of 1959 and a grand opening was held on May 1, 1961 to announce the community’s modern medical facility was open for business.

 - 1956: A group of interested citizens gather 200 signatures in support of building a county hospital

-- 1956: On November 6, a public vote showed that the community was in support of building a county hospital
+- 1956: On November 6, a public vote showed the community was in support of building a county hospital

 - 1959: Construction begins on what will become Lucas County Memorial Hospital